kumuluz/kumuluzee-swagger/README.md

 http://localhost:8080/api-specs/v1/swagger.json

-Swagger specification can be disabled by setting property **kumuluzee.swagger.spec.enabled** to false, by default spec is enabled.
+Serving Swagger specification can be disabled by setting property **kumuluzee.swagger.spec.enabled** to false.
+By default serving API spec is enabled.

 ## Adding Swagger-UI